anhmv/dotfiles/README.md

 Clone this repository inside your home dictionary, and name it `.dotfiles` to make it invisible.

     git clone https://github.com/anhmv/dotfiles.git ~/.dotfiles

-### ZSH

-Backup your current ZSH configuration file, and create a symlink to the dotfiles.

-    $ mv ~/.zshrc ~/.zshrc.bak
-    $ ln -s ~/.dotfiles/zsh/zshrc ~/.zshrc

 ### TMUX